keatre/whiskey-db/README.md

 - Add mash bill or notes using Markdown (tables, lists, headings, etc.)
 - Track purchases with quantity & price
 - UPC lookup auto-fetches current market values

+#### Admin Console
+- Visit `/admin` (link in the top navigation when signed in) to reach operational tools.
+- The **User management** section lets administrators invite new users, toggle roles, activate/deactivate accounts, and issue password resets.
+All passwords are hashed with Argon2 before storage.
+- Use the in-page `Logout` button to end your session quickly, especially on shared devices.
+- The UI now opens in dark mode by default; the theme toggle in the header lets you switch to light mode as needed and remembers your preference.

 ## 🛡️ Disaster Recovery to NAS (v1.1.2)